 One of the best things about the Queenstown Trail is that there are rides available for everyone.

 The Lake Wakatipu Ride is one option that is perfect for beginner cyclists and for groups that have riders of varying abilities.
 It is also an excellent choice for families.
-This trail begins in the Queenstown town centre in Earnslaw Park and is a total of 15 kilometres.
+This trail begins in the Queenstown town center in Earnslaw Park and is a total of 15 kilometers.
 Along the way, you will encounter the Boatshed at Frankton Marina where you can sip on delicious coffee, or ride across the historic Kawarau Falls bridge.
 When crossing the bridge, you can view the exact spot where Lake Wakatipu and the Kawarau River meet.

-The Hilton Hotel is also along this route, and you may decide the time is right for a massage, a bite to eat or a nice, cold beer.
+The Hilton Hotel is also along this route, and you may decide the time is right for a massage, a bite to eat, or a nice, cold beer.
 The Hilton also offers return transport for those who wish to end their ride here.

-If you would like to carry on, you will find yourself along the shores of the lake, where you will ride past some of New Zealand’s most iconic contemporary homes, the Wakatipu Yacht Club and beautiful sculptures, which were created by local artists.
+If you would like to carry on, you will find yourself along the shores of the lake, where you will ride past some of New Zealand’s most iconic contemporary homes, the Wakatipu Yacht Club, and beautiful sculptures, which were created by local artists.
 You will also ride near the Queenstown Golf Course, where you can stop and relax before heading back along the trail.